 Is Bottom Painting Necessary?

-However, if your boat is docked or in the water for most of the boating season (or even year-round), you’ll definitely need antifouling paint in order to maintain the condition and integrity of your hull.
+However, if your boat is docked or in the water for most of the boating season (or even year-round), you’ll likely need antifouling paint to maintain the condition and integrity of your hull.

 Types of Bottom Paint